How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Container size for scotch bonnets

-Since they are from the Capsicum chinense species, plant scotch bonnets in a fairly large pot for ideal harvests, between 4-5 gallons (about 10-12″ diameter at the top).
+Since they are from the Capsicum chinense species, plant scotch bonnets in a fairly large pot for ideal harvests, between 5-10 gallons (minimum 10-12″ diameter at the top).
 You can go larger if you’d like, but SB peppers do very well in this size container.

 Try these 7 gallon fabric grow bags for an easy storage solution!